1. basic issues

 - E.g. during the election of the board of managers the shareholders and the employees of the company could vote themselves.
 Their votes are weight according to their proportion of vote in the SB.

 - Such a procedure is not useful for the population-representatives and for the

 employees-representatives according to 4.2.b.
 For those the alternatives are:

 - They use their voting right as ever

 - or they can voluntarily give off their voting right.
 E.g. for some votings every population-representative can voluntarily give his voting right to all shareholders.
 So for every company separately a reaction is possible, whether rather a very close cooperation with the shareholders is appropriate (e.g. because the company is a cooperative and a big part of the voters of a population-representative are members and their relatives and acquaintances) or rather more distance to them.

-D.3 local utility companies for energy and water: For these it can be considered, whether rather D.1 or D.2 is appropriate (both alternatives are possible also for communal or municipal companies).
+D.3 local utility companies for energy and water: For these it can be considered, whether rather D.1 or a 3‑groups-co-determination is appropriate (both alternatives are possible also for communal or municipal companies).
 One could think of a solution similar to D.1, the consumers would then correspond to the members.
-This way the consumers could e.g. elect the board of management directly.
 But energy and water are often not obtained at the location where the customers of a utility company live.
-This rather speaks in favor of the use of D.2, because through the population-representatives also those people can be represented, that live near the sources of energy and water.
+This rather speaks in favor of the use of a 3‑groups-co-determination, because through the population-representatives also those people can be represented, that live near the sources of energy and water.

-For E.1 till E.3 in addition the more direct co-determination according to D.2 can be used.
+For F.1 till F.3 in addition the more direct co-determination according to D.2 can be used.

-E.2 Increase or decrease of capital (e.g. Issue of new shares): For this majorities are necessary in the SB and the shareholders' meeting.
+F.2 Increase or decrease of capital (e.g. issue of new shares): For this majorities are necessary in the SB and the shareholders' meeting.